-The most likely explanation for the expansion of the BJP's vote share between 1989 and 1991 is that many voters from upper or "dominant" peasant castes-who had supported the Janata Dal because of its agrarian emphasis but were not eligible for OBC affirmative action benefits-defected to the BJP as a result of the V.P.
-Singh government's decision to implement the Mandal Commission report.
+The most likely explanation for the expansion of the BJP's vote share between 1989 and 1991 is that many voters from upper or "dominant" peasant castes, who had supported the Janata Dal because of its agrarian emphasis but were not eligible for OBC affirmative action benefits, defected to the BJP as a result of the V.P.
+Singh government's decision to implement the Mandal Commission Report.
 Unfortunately few opinion polls report the views of "dominant" peasant castes separately.
-However, one major opinion poll conducted prior to the 1991 election did provide a breakdown by occupation, which showed that the most dramatic change was the decline in support for the Janata Dal among "cultivators" and a commensurate increase in support for the BJP in the same group.
-(Refer to Table 2 below.)
+However, one major opinion poll conducted prior to the 1991 election did provide a breakdown by occupation and this showed that the most dramatic change was the decline in support for the Janata Dal among "cultivators" and a commensurate increase in support for the BJP in the same group.
+(Table II in Appendix.)
+Additional support for this explanation is provided by another major opinion poll conducted after the 1999 election, which did report the views of "dominant" peasant castes and broke down political support for the BJP by both caste and class.
+This poll showed not only dominant peasant castes were second only to the traditional upper castes in their support for the BJP, but that this support drops off sharply as income declines.
+(Table III in Appendix.)